Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 We all drew as children and we were proud of our work.
-Then one day we became aware of mistakes and limitations in our drawings.
-That’s a bad day, many people stop drawing all together.
+Then one day, we became aware of mistakes and limitations in our drawings.
+That’s a bad day—many people stop drawing altogether.

-What a shame when a child labels him or herself “I suck at drawing”.
-Perfectionists do it more than others, because of the disappointment from the difference of how things look in their head and how they end up looking on paper.
+What a shame when a child labels him or herself with “I suck at drawing.”
+Perfectionists do it more than others because of the disappointment from how different things look in their heads and how they end up looking on paper.

 Drawing Can Be Challenging